jup-ag/space-station/guides/9-bridge/1-comparator.md

 2. **Expected Receive:** The expected amount to be received based on the bridging transaction simulation.
 3. **Min Receive:** The minimum amount to be received based on the bridging transaction simulation and acceptable price fluctuations.
 4. **Additional Fee:** This section outlines the bridging fees that apply to this bridge route.
 5. **Src.
-Gas Fee:** This identifies the source chain fee level, based on that networks current transaction activity levels.
+Gas Fee:** This identifies the source chain fee level, based on that network's current transaction activity levels.
 6. **Bridging App Selector:** This selector will take you to the bridging application to complete the transaction.